 Before doing anything, you need to select the right kind of paint for your task.
 Luckily, this guide already provided you with reviews for three of the best paint for styrofoam options on the market.
 Additionally, you will have to select the right colors for your objectives.

 After you have selected the right paint, you will have to prepare it.
 The way to do this depends largely on the type of paint and its presentation.
 If you are dealing with acrylic paint, you will have to pour a small amount of each paint you will be using in a container.
 If you want to mix colors to get a particular tone, you will have to do that.

 Finally, the time has come to begin painting your styrofoam object.

 First, dip your brush into the paint lightly.
 Then, apply it to the object carefully.
 If you are using spray paint, set the object down on a carpet of old newspapers and spray it.
-Move it a few times in order to get all the spots covered.
+Move it a few times to get all the spots covered.

 4. Spread and Even Out the Paint

 Most likely, after applying your first coat of paint, the layering will be uneven and rough.
 To fix this, use a brush to spread and even out of the paint.
-Because it’s such a porous material, styrofoam will often require various strokes in order to retain the paint.
+Because it’s such a porous material, styrofoam will often require various strokes to retain the paint.

 If regular strokes from side to side do not work, you may have to dab the paint into cracks and white spots in the styrofoam.
 Before moving onto the next step, make sure that all the surface is completely covered in an even way.